[HISTORY: Adopted by the Town of Ashland 11-14-2007 Annual Town Meeting, Art. 13. Amendments noted where applicable.]

 The Town Treasurer shall be the custodian of the funds of the Trust.
 The books and records of the Trust shall be audited annually by an independent auditor in accordance with accepted accounting practices for municipalities.

 This Trust shall be of indefinite duration, until terminated in accordance with applicable law.
-Upon termination of the Trust, subject to the payment of or making provisions for the payment of all obligations and liabilities of the Trust and the Trustees, the net assets of the Trust shall be transferred to the Town and held by the Board of Selectmen for affordable housing purposes.
-In making any such distribution, the Trustees may, subject to the approval of the Board of Selectmen, sell all or any portion of the Trust property and distribute the net proceeds thereof or they may distribute any of the assets in kind.
+Upon termination of the Trust, subject to the payment of or making provisions for the payment of all obligations and liabilities of the Trust and the Trustees, the net assets of the Trust shall be transferred to the Town and held by the Select Board for affordable housing purposes.
+In making any such distribution, the Trustees may, subject to the approval of the Select Board, sell all or any portion of the Trust property and distribute the net proceeds thereof or they may distribute any of the assets in kind.
 The powers of the Trustees shall continue until the affairs of the Trust are concluded.

 The title to the various Articles herein are for convenience only and are not to be considered part of said Articles nor shall they affect the meaning or the language of any such Article.